vitessio/website/content/en/blog/2022-11-28-vtadmin-intro.md

 The above multi-cluster configuration would show up in VTAdmin Web as:

 <img src="/files/2022-11-28-vtadmin-intro/multiclusters.png" alt="Multiple clusters on the /clusters page in VTAdmin"/>

-## What can you do with VTAdmin?
-VTAdmin can do everything the old vtctld2 UI could do, now that the [vtctld2 parity project](https://github.com/vitessio/vitess/projects/13) has been completed.
-For a complete list of supported API methods, refer [here](https://github.com/vitessio/vitess/blob/main/go/vt/vtadmin/api.go#L332).

 ## What's next?